Obama decries lack of U.S. leadership on climate change during speech in Montreal

 Obama said that while such instincts of retrenchment are understandable and tempting, they must be avoided.

 “History also shows there is a better way,” he said.
-“Canada shows, the United States, Europe, Japan show it is possoble for us to overcome our fears and to reach across our divides.”
+“Canada shows, the United States, Europe, Japan show it is possible for us to overcome our fears and to reach across our divides.”

 About 6,000 people, including Premier Philippe Couillard, former premier Jean Charest and a slew of high-profile business executives, attended Obama’s speech in what was his first visit to Canada since he left the White House in January.